 On January 2, 2013, President Obama signed into law the American Taxpayer Relief Act of 2012, covering, among other matters, Medicare provider payments.
 The law includes a one-year Medicare physician fee schedule overriding the BCA reduction and delayed until March 2013 the automatic, across-the-board cuts imposed by the BCA on Medicare provider reimbursements.
-CMS has indicated that the automatic reductions to provider reimbursement will be implemented from April 2013 through March 2014.

-Continued difficult negotiations are expected in Congress over these cuts, their retroactive elimination and related issues.
-Accordingly, the District is unable to predict what initiatives may be proposed by Congress or whether Congress will attempt to suspend or restructure the automatic budget cuts further.
-However, if continued, these reductions could have a material adverse effect on the financial condition of the District.
+Since the law only pushes off the automatic cuts and difficult negotiations are expected in Congress over these cuts and related issues, the District is unable to predict what initiatives may be proposed by Congress or whether Congress will attempt to suspend or restructure the automatic budget cuts further.
+However, if effective, these reductions could have a material adverse effect on the financial condition of the District.
 Moreover, with no long-term resolution in place for federal deficit reduction, hospital and physician reimbursement are likely to continue to be targets for reductions with respect to any interim or long-term federal deficit reduction efforts.